Nutritional Sciences (M.S.)

 Our program trains caring and competent dietitians and nutritionists who use evidence-based approaches to promote nutritional well-being and disease prevention among underserved communities, positively affecting health behaviors and reducing health disparities.

 The Master of Science (M.S.) in Nutritional Sciences at Howard's Graduate School is designed to prepare students for nutrition-related careers in research, industry, public health, clinical practice, and health consulting.
 Program graduates have also pursued further graduate study at the doctoral level.
 The M.S. program emphasizes evidence-based approaches to the promotion of nutritional well-being and disease prevention among underserved communities, both nationally and globally.
-You may choose from two distinct fields of specialization: community nutrition and experimental nutrition.
+You may choose from three distinct areas of specialization: community nutrition, experimental nutrition, and dietetics (Coordinated Program in Dietetics-CP).
 You will have the opportunity to pursue original research tailored to your chosen program of study.
 Our graduate faculty is interested in the design, implementation, and evaluation of nutrition interventions and policies at the local and global levels.
-You will benefit from the close mentorship of graduate faculty notable for its wide-ranging research examining issues such as food systems and food insecurity; the sources of nutritional disparities in communities; the psychological, economic, social, cultural, and health policy determinants of nutrition and health; and the nutritional factors affecting the incidence and prevalence of chronic diseases such as obesity, cardiovascular disease, diabetes, and cancer.
+You will benefit from the close mentorship of graduate faculty notable for its wide-ranging research examining issues such as medical nutrition therapy and nutrition care management; food systems and food insecurity; the sources of nutritional disparities in communities; the psychological, economic, social, cultural, and health policy determinants of nutrition and health; and the nutritional factors affecting the incidence and prevalence of chronic diseases such as obesity, cardiovascular disease, diabetes, and cancer.
 Our graduates make meaningful contributions to the nutrition profession locally, nationally, and internationally.
-Program graduates go on to work as dieticians and nutritionists, private consultants, media professionals, and researchers with private corporations and public agencies at the federal, state, and local levels.
+Program graduates go on to work as dietitians and nutritionists, private consultants, media professionals, and researchers with private corporations and public agencies at the federal, state, and local levels.

 Program Snapshot